EmreSoftware/Deathverse/README.md

 A: You may edit the local config to add new sound paths or message templates for personal/server use only.
 Modified versions may not be shared or rehosted.

 **Q: Is there a way to test it locally?**
 A: Yes.
-Launch a singleplayer game, spawn a bot (`bot` command in console), and try different weapons.
+Launch a singleplayer game, spawn a bot (`bot` command in console), and try killing them.
+Or you can kill your own character by typing `kill` command in console.
 Death messages and sounds should trigger normally.

 ## Optimizations